Carmen Sandiego: Broderbund era (1985–1998)

 Portwood and Ellliot produced storyboards and initial graphics, while staff completed the software.
 They used a "Carmen bible" to maintain quality and consistency.
 Each design team consisted of 8-10 people.
 If a game idea became dull within a week, it was discarded.
 Games were play-tested in schools prior to release in order to identify problems.
 Prior to Carmen Sandiego, Broderbund had been involved in distributing and marketing software; therefore careful consideration was put into how to market the franchise.
 Awareness was built through editorials in magazines, placement on retailer shelves, and promotions.
 The launch price of $38 was chosen to suit cost-constrained teachers.
 Playing an entertaining game at schools led to children beginning to request the game from their parents, leading to a "pull-through effect" in the distribution chain.
-Brøderbund emphasized that the games were fun and labelled them 'explorations' rather than highlighting the educational aspect.
+Broderbund emphasized that the games were fun and labelled them 'explorations' rather than highlighting the educational aspect.
 The game play succeeded in this by giving the player a sense of agency while travelling through an adventure and chasing the villain.
 Broderbund included response cards in their games to gather information, which once in a database could be used via direct mail to sell upgrades or future products.
 According to New Product Success Stories: Lessons from Leading Innovators, Broderbund had also built an "organisational capacity that supports creativity" and was customer focused on its game development.

-From 1986 to 1998, Brøderbund followed the first Carmen Sandiego video game with U.S.A., Europe, Time, America's Past, Space, and Junior Detective, reboots of World, U.S.A., and Great Chase Through Time, and finally released Word Detective and Math Detective.
+From 1986 to 1998, Broderbund followed the first Carmen Sandiego video game with U.S.A., Europe, Time, America's Past, Space, and Junior Detective, reboots of World, U.S.A., and Great Chase Through Time, and finally released Word Detective and Math Detective.
 The first seven games of the franchise were each awarded one or more SPA Excellence in Software Awards, particularly for their educational effort.
-In 1991, Brøderbund went public, trading on the NASDAQ stock exchange as BROD.
-At the time, the Carmen Sandiego games were Brøderbund's second-biggest revenue source, comprising 26% of total revenue; the biggest was The Print Shop, which brought in 33% of revenue.
+In 1991, Broderbund went public, trading on the NASDAQ stock exchange as BROD.
+At the time, the Carmen Sandiego games were Broderbund's second-biggest revenue source, comprising 26% of total revenue; the biggest was The Print Shop, which brought in 33% of revenue.
 By 1997, Carmen Sandiego games had been translated into three different languages and over 5 million copies had been sold into schools and homes, worldwide.